 - Rework/rectification: These are activities that include the correction of defective materials or errors.

-- Waste: Performance of unnecessary work or holding of stock derived from miscommunication, absence of SOPs, errors, or the lack of organization.
+- Waste: Performance of unnecessary work or holding of stock derived from miscommunication, a lack of SOPs, errors or disorganization.

 - Failure analysis: Establishing the causes of internal product or service failure